Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_igat/same51_barcode_scanner/readme.md

 	- An LED “**LED0**” on the **SAM E51 Integrated Graphics & Touch (IGAT) Curiosity Evaluation Kit** toggles when the scanning is in progress.
 - Once the scanning is completed, the result will be displayed in the terminal console as well as graphical display also.

-**Note:**
- - This demo supports EAN-13 barcodes only.
- - Print the EAN-13 type barcode on a A4 sheet and show it before the ArduCAM Mega Camera module (keep a distance of  10 to 15 cm).
+## Output:
 <div align="center">
 	<img src = "images/console_output.png" width = "500">
 	<img src = "images/output.png" width = "500">
 </div>

+**Note:**
+ - This demo supports EAN-13 barcodes only.
+ - Print the EAN-13 type barcode on a A4 sheet and show it before the ArduCAM Mega Camera module (keep a distance of  10 to 15 cm).

 ## Comments: